menu

 Demographics

-The citizens of Millerville have a very low rate of college education: just 8.74% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Millerville has a very low overall level of education: only 8.74% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Millerville in 2022 was $24,583, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
 This equates to an annual income of $98,332 for a family of four.
 However, Millerville contains both very wealthy and poor people as well.